-The CAM/Plot output option is available on the Output menu.
-This option provides you with a mechanism of generating different types of plots using the one dialog.
-It also provides you with a process that can be used over and over again from a single button click.
+Use the CAM/Plot output option to export your design to manufacturing files.
+This option is available on the Output menu.
+It provides you with a mechanism of generating different types of plots using one dialog.
+It also provides you with a process that can saved to be used over and over again from a single button press.

-The CAM/Plot setup parameters are defined in the Technology data under the CAM/Plot tab.
+The CAM/Plot setup parameters are saved to the Technology dialog under the CAM/Plot tab.
 This means that different designs using the same plotting parameters can be defined and reused.

-The CAM Plot mechanism uses items within the design and on particular layers to create the contents of the plot.
-The layers are controlled by the Technology file and the Layer Class within it.
+The plotting mechanism uses items within the design and on particular layers to create the contents of the plot.
+The layers are controlled by the Technology file and the Layer Classes within it.